Estigmene acrea

 Estigmene acrea, the salt marsh moth or acrea moth, is a moth in the family Erebidae.
 The species was first described by Dru Drury in 1773.
-It is found in North America, the Democratic Republic of the Congo, Kenya, Colombia, Mexico.
+It is found in North America, and southwards from Mexico to Colombia.

 Description

-The head and thorax are white and the abdomen is yellow orange with a row of black spots.
+The head and thorax are white, and the abdomen is yellow orange with a row of black spots.
 The forewing is white with a variable pattern of black spots, with some individuals lacking any spots.
 The hindwing is yellow orange in males and white in females.
 Both sexes have three or four black spots or blotches on the hindwings.
 The wingspan measures 4.5 to 6.8 cm.

 Flight

 This moth is generally seen from May to August, but it is seen all year in southern Florida and southern Texas.

 Life cycle

 The yellowish eggs are laid in clusters on the host plant leaves.
 The larva, known as the salt marsh caterpillar, which grows to about 5 cm (2 in) in length, is highly variable in color, ranging from pale yellow to rusty orange brown to dark brownish black.
 It is hairy, with numerous soft setae, growing in tufts (several tufts on each segment), with a few individual hairs that are longer toward the end of the body.
 The thoracic and abdominal segments have a few rows of orange or black warts, and it has one tiny white dot per segment, on both sides of its body.
 It pupates in a cocoon, made in part from its own hair, usually by wrapping itself in a leaf or other debris.
 While inside the cocoon, it remains a larva through the winter, pupates in spring, and emerges as an adult in late spring.
-In the southern parts of its range it may have several generations per year.
-Unlike most moth species, which emit the sex pheromone from a gland at the tip of the abdomen, female bagworms release their pheromone from specific gland cells located on the thorax and/or the anterior part of the abdomen (Leonhardt et al. 1983; Subchev et al. 2000).
+In the southern parts of its range, it may have several generations per year.